rks101/isdp/README.md

 </body></html>
 * Connection #0 to host eg.iitjammu.ac.in left intact
 ```
-Or see only HTTP Response headers
+Or see only HTTP Response headers:
 ```
 $ curl -I eg.iitjammu.ac.in
 HTTP/1.1 302 Found